ikizhvatov/dpa-tools-benchmarking/README.md

 * Number of threads chosen for fastest execution:
     * for Jlsca, equal to the number of physical cores; for conditional averaging just single thread so far
     * for Daredevil and Inspector, number of physical cores x2 (assuming hyperthreading is on)
+* Memory:
+    * in Daredevil config, max memory is set to physical RAM size minus 1 GB.
 * Windows vs Linux:
     * Jlsca in Windows similar performance to Linux
     * Daredevil on Windows (cygwin build) 30% slower than on Linux